Dr Daniel Baldino

 Baldino, D, Lundberg, D, Pietsch, J and Rees, J, 2011 Contemporary Challenges to Australian Security, Palgrave MacMillan.

-Baldino, D (ed.) (with foreword by Kim Beazley), 2009 Democratic Oversight of Intelligence and its Challenges, Federation Press, Melbourne.
+Baldino, D (ed.), 2009 Democratic Oversight of Intelligence and its Challenges, Federation Press, Melbourne.

 Baldino, D, 2008 'The National Interest in a Global Era' in Aulich, C and Wettenhall, R (eds.), Howard's Fourth Term, University of New South Wales Press, Sydney.